-FMVSS 118 - POWER OPERATED WINDOWS - In this part, any modifications to a vehicle where the power windows could be operated without a key in the ignition is exempt from S4(a) of 49 CFR 571.118, in any case in which the medical condition of the person for whom the vehicle is modified necessitates the installation of a remote ignition switch to start the vehicle.
+FMVSS 118 - POWER OPERATED WINDOWS - In this part, any modifications to a vehicle where the power windows could be operated without a key in the ignition is exempt from S4 (a) of 49 CFR 571.118, in any case in which the medical condition of the person for whom the vehicle is modified necessitates the installation of a remote ignition switch to start the vehicle.
 A key is not required in the ON, Start or Accessory position for the power windows or roof panels to operate.
 The modifier shall, however, ensure that the vehicle electrical system is in the ON or Accessory position for the windows to operate.

 FMVSS 123 - MOTORCYCLE CONTROLS AND DISPLAYS - In this part, any modifications to the primary or secondary controls of a motorcycle as well as the required supplemental engine stop control is exempt from S5.1 and S5.2.1 of 49 CFR 571.123, in any case in which the modification necessitates the relocation of original equipment manufacturers controls.
 For further details, the vehicle is exempt from the following requirements: S5.1.
 Each motorcycle shall be equipped with a supplemental engine stop control, located and operable as specified in Table 1.
-S55.2 Each motorcycle to which this standard applies shall meet the following requirements: S55.2.1 Control location and operation.
+S5.2 Each motorcycle to which this standard applies shall meet the following requirements: S5.2.1 Control location and operation.
 If any item of equipment listed in Table 1, Column 1, is provided, the control for such item shall be located as specified in Column 2, and operable as specified in Column 3.
-Each control located on a right handlebar shall be operable by the operator's right hand throughout its full range without removal of the operator's right hand from the throttle.
-Each control located on a left handlebar shall be operable by the operator's left hand throughout its full range without removal of the operator's left hand from the handgrip.
-If a motorcycle with an automatic clutch is equipped utilizing a single control for front and rear brakes, the control shall be located and operable in the same manner as a rear brake control.
+Each control located on a right handlebar shall be operable by the operator's right hand throughout its full range without removal of the operator's right hand throughout its full range without removal of the operator's number of the operator's left handlebar shall be located and operable utilizing a single control for front and rear brakes, the control shall be located and operable and operable in the same manner as a rear brake control.
 With a supplemental rear brake control, the control shall be located on the left handlebar.
-If a motorcycle is equipped with self-proportioning or antilock braking devices
+If a motorcycle is equipped with self-proportioning or antilock braking devices.